tj806345670/GWoS/README.md

-# GWoS
-Main code for 'How growth without siblings affects adult brain and behavior'
+# Main code for 'How growth without siblings affects adult brain and behavior'